 |Responsible Officer||HR Manager, Promotions & Remuneration|

-Early planning for retirement is mutually beneficial in that it gives both staff and the University a more secure future, and enables both parties to plan with confidence.
+- Early planning for retirement is mutually beneficial in that it gives both staff and the University a more secure future, and enables both parties to plan with confidence.

-It is important that the disruption caused by the loss of expertise through retirement be minimised as much possible through early advice and planning.
-Staff should be encouraged to discuss their retirement plans with their Head of Department at an early stage.
+(a) It is important that the disruption caused by the loss of expertise through retirement be minimised as much possible through early advice and planning.
+Some considerations in relation to succession planning within a Department:

 - Are there staff with the appropriate capabilities and attributes available to fill key positions?